Foods to Avoid Vacuum Sealing

 3. Place berries in an even, thin layer onto a sheet pan.

-5. Separate berries into desired portions in vacuum bags.
+5. Separate into desired portions in vacuum bags.

 6. Vacuum seal.